ivanmmarkovic/python-jwt/README.md

 ```

-add_expiration_time(jwt: dict, expiration_time_in_milliseconds: int)
+add_expiration_time(jwt: dict, interval_milliseconds: int)

 ```

 To add different claims, for example id or username use *add_claim* function.
-First argument is jwt returned from *create_jwt* function, second argument is claim(must be string type) and third is value.
+First argument is jwt returned from *create_jwt* function, second argument is claim and third is value.

 ```